By James Pavisian, Attorney

 Of its three powers, the Appeals Council most often affirms decisions.
 In fact, the most recent published statistics reveal that the Appeals Council remands 13% of claims, pays 1% of claims, and affirms 86% of claims.
 Just four years ago, the Appeals Council remanded closer to 20% of claims.
 It has, therefore, become increasingly more difficult to secure a remand.

-The amount of time to get a decision is not quick.
+The amount of time to get a decision if you are appealing your social security disability decision is not quick.
 In my office, it is most common to receive a decision from the Appeals Council a year to a year and a half after filing the appeal.
 In the past, this was not a significant problem because the claimant could file a new application while the appeal was processed.
 A few years back, the Social Security Administration amended that process.
 Now, an individual can either appeal or file a new application but not both.
-This means claimants are waiting a year to a year and a half for a 14% chance of getting a new hearing.
+This means claimants are waiting a year to a year and a half for a 14% chance of getting a new social security disability hearing.